Announcing The New Version Of VWO: World’s First And Only Platform For Conversion Optimization

 I’m proud to announce the launch of next evolution of VWO.
 This version has been a long time coming, so the details of what we are launching are going to be long but exciting.

 When VWO was launched 7 years ago, we changed the way marketers did A/B testing by making it stupidly simple to set up and launch A/B tests.
 We cut down on the time and effort required to launch a test, from weeks to minutes.
 Since then, more than a hundred thousand A/B testing campaigns have been launched in VWO by thousands of customers.
-We have numerous case studies where our customers have seen double-digit improvements in metrics that matter to their businesses (average order value, signup rate, and so on).
-The success of web testing (A/B, split-URL, and multivariate testing) for a range of brands has established that it works and any brand not doing testing is a dinosaur still stuck in subjective debates where the highest paid person’s opinion (HiPPO) usually wins.
+We have numerous success stories where our customers have seen double-digit improvements in metrics that matter to their businesses (average order value, signup rate, and so on).
+The success of web testing (A/B, split-URL, and multivariate testing) for a range of brands has established that it works and any brand not doing testing is a dinosaur still stuck in subjective debates where the highest-paid person’s opinion (HiPPO) usually wins.

 While A/B testing works, the mystery of which A/B tests to do still remains unsolved.
 Yes, you can throw darts on the board randomly and some may strike at the center, giving you a significant improvement in your funnel metrics.
 But it’s a fact that successful A/B testing is still a dark art.
 Over the last 7 years, we’ve customers across the entire spectrum of maturity.